Psychac/PuzzleMaster/README.md

 # puzzle_master

-An app to solve flutter
+An app to solve rubik's cube.

 ## Getting Started